ammarhakim/gkyl-doc/source/postgkyl/cli-examples.rst

-Note the command chaining: the "comp 0:5" command selects the five conserved electron moments, the "euler -v pressure -g 1.4" command plots the pressure and the "plot" command makes the actual plot.
+Note the command chaining: the "comp 0:5" command selects the five conserved electron moments, the "euler -v pressure -g 1.4" command computes the pressure and the "plot" command makes the actual plot.

 To plot the ion pressure instead do::